"This is an excellent example of the intersectionality of factors. And the Native population is largely overlooked in our discussions of diversity."

 Seven years in the making, this award-winning documentary takes viewers on an intimate journey into the lives of three refugees who now call America home.
 Each of them confronts life-threatening health emergencies throughout the course of the film, and their trajectories prove surprising even to their doctors.

-(dir.
+A Civil Remedy (dir.
 Kate Nace Day, Film and Law Productions) 24 min.

 Within the United States, tens of thousands of girls are trafficked for sex each year.
 In the shadow of the law, traffickers, pimps, and "johns" commit brutal crimes, while victims are treated as criminals.
 A Civil Remedy—a civil action for money damages—may empower survivors and hold perpetrators accountable.